DinoChiesa/Apigee-Secret-Manager-Example/README.md

 ### Cleanup

-To remove the configuration from this example in your Apigee Organization, in your shell, run this command:
+To remove the configuration from this example in your Apigee Organization, run this command from your shell:

 ```bash
 ./clean-secret-manager-example.sh